CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 - Password: N/A
 - Document Path: Mapped drive letter with subfolder path if needed

 Validate **Migrate** and **Drive** are checked and select **Save** to add the migration line item.
 Repeat for each file share in scope for migration.
-The folder structure entered under Document Path will be perserved on the destination unless otherwise specifed by having <a href="https://docs.cloudm.io/Engineering-Reference/FileSystem.html#migrate-top-level-folder">Migration Top Level Folder</a> checked and <a href="https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#topfolder">target folder</a> specified.
+The folder structure entered under Document Path will be preserved on the destination unless otherwise specified by having <a href="https://docs.cloudm.io/Engineering-Reference/FileSystem.html#migrate-top-level-folder">Migration Top Level Folder</a> checked and <a href="https://docs.cloudm.io/Engineering-Reference/ProjectAdvancedOptions.html#topfolder">target folder</a> specified.

-**NOTE**: The destination for the file share can be a SharePoint site collection or a user OneDrive.

 ### Execute Migration

 When ready to execute select the Paper Airplane on the left and select **Start** to begin the migration.